Panjab University: Rankings

 Internationally, Panjab University was ranked 1001–1200 in the QS World University Rankings of 2025 and 301–350 in Asia.
 It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2023, 201–250in Asia in 2023 and 201–250 among emerging economies.

-In India, the 2024 National Institutional Ranking Framework (NIRF) rankings have ranked Panjab University 60th overall, 35th in Research, 38th among Universities, 92nd in Management, 7th in Pharmacy and 27th in Dental.
+In India, the 2025 National Institutional Ranking Framework (NIRF) rankings have ranked Panjab University 57th overall, 37th in Research, 35th among Universities, 92nd in Management and 3rd in Pharmacy.

 Research

 ICSSR

 The Indian Council of Social Science Research has set up its North-Western Regional Centre on the campus.
 The centre runs a library, a seminar complex and a guest house for visiting scholars under its study-grants programme.

 Institute of Social Science Education and Research

 Institute of Social Science Education and Research (commonly known as ISSER or PU-ISSER) is a liberal arts institution and a constituent department of the Panjab University.
 The institute offers a five-year integrated, honour-school Masters of Arts degree in the Social Sciences.